-In Appendix \ref{app:robustness}, we analyze in detail the circuit robustness towards small fabrication errors in the couplings $J_{l,d}$.
-As a result, there is no discernible benefit found for robustness of $L=11$ circuits w.r.t. $L=3$.
-This brings us to the conclusion that the accumulated nonlinearity is of primary importance for odd cat-state generation.
+Finally, in Appendix \ref{app:robustness}, we analyze in detail the circuit robustness towards small fabrication errors in the couplings $J_{l,d}$ and we explain that multiplicative Gaussian noise sampling provides a reliable first assessment, considering dominant misalignments encountered in fabrication.
+As a result, we find there is no discernible benefit for the robustness of $L=11$ circuits w.r.t. $L=3$.
+This brings us to the conclusion that it is the accumulated nonlinearity that is is of primary importance for odd cat-state generation.
 Next to that, larger layer division $D$ helps to approach better optimal sequences of interferences between linear inter-waveguide couplings and intra-waveguide nonlinear phase shifts.
 No immediate benefit is found for scaling up to qPICs beyond $L=3$ waveguides.
 Perhaps this changes if circuit robustness is incorporated as an explicit requirement in the FOM for state optimization \eqref{eq:Ltot}, as was studied, e.g., in Ref. \cite{kosmella2024noise} for neuromorphic optical computing.